RedHat-Middleware-Workshops/workshop-camel3/support/test/scripts/readme.txt

    > these modifications capture the running namespace as a variable in Camel
    > allows the tester to see from which namespace a message (in the Chat platforms) comes from

-4) Configure the property files under
+5) Configure the property files under
     ../../config

-   You'll need to obtain the Matrix / RocketChat / Discord tokens and configure the properties.
+   > You'll need to obtain the Matrix / RocketChat / Discord tokens and configure the properties.
+   > You'll need to obtain the S3 access/secret keys (from Rocket.Chat #general channel).